History of Sage Steele in Timeline

 1984: Moved to Colorado Springs

-In 1984, Sage Steele's family moved to Colorado Springs, Colorado, where she began her seventh-grade year.
-This move marked a transition in her early education and upbringing.
+In 1984, Sage Steele's family moved back to the United States, specifically to Colorado Springs, Colorado, for her seventh grade year.

-In 1990, Sage Steele graduated from Carmel High School in Carmel, Indiana, marking the completion of her secondary education.
+In 1990, Sage Steele graduated from Carmel High School in Carmel, Indiana.

 1995: First Television Sports Reporting Job